(Full time) 2022 start

 Assessment

-The course involves a diverse set of assessment activities, including essays and examinations as well as practical and project work, laboratory reports, literature reviews and presentations.
-This combination will develop and enhance your technical, professional and transferable skills.
-You’ll also benefit from timely and explicit feedback from your tutors to help develop your learning.
+On the MSc Textile Sustainability and Innovation you will be assessed through a variety of methods, these include essays and examinations as well as practical and project work, laboratory reports, literature reviews and presentations.
+This combination will develop and enhance your technical, professional, and transferable skills.
+You’ll also benefit from timely and explicit formative feedback from your tutors to help develop your learning.
+Formative assessment gives staff an opportunity to give you feedback on personal progress, in good time before a summative deadline.

 Entry requirements